-2017 Update: new reviews and price drops are happening with the new year over at Amazon for these men’s safety razors.
+2017 Best Double Edge Safety Razor Update: new reviews and price drops are happening with the new year over at Amazon for these men’s safety razors.
 Be sure to check the current price before you make a purchase!

-So you think you have what it takes to shave with a DE safety razor?
-There are many reasons why you might want to switch away from the popular cartridge razors but you should know the facts before you make the switch.
+So you think you have what it takes to shave with the best double edge safety razor?
+There are many reasons why you might want to switch away from the popular cartridge razors.
+However, you should know the facts before you make the switch.

 In this article we are going to explain the proper way to use a safety razor and show you where to find some of the best safety razors that are made today.

 Safety razors have regained popularity so it is no surprise you found this article.
 It seems to be a common trend these days.
 Consumers reverting back to simpler more natural products as many of the newer products created over the last 50 years cause so many problems.
 Razors are no exemption!